Hoyasumii/avengers-endgame/README.md

 [Nebula (2014) throws a punch straight at Present Nebula.
 Gamora (2014) walks into the room.]

 NEBULA: You can stop this.
 You know you want to.
 Did you see what happens in the future?
 Thanos finds the Soul Stone.
-Yo
+You